IndusFireTiger/Prop_Catalogue/README.md

 # Prop_Catalogue

-For installations, running the app and testing following steps are to be performed from the project folder
+For installations, running the app and testing following steps are to be performed from the project directory

-installing dependencies
+installing dependencies (from project directory)
 -----------------------
 npm i